bcgov/GDX-Analytics/maintenance/looker_dashboard_backup_script/README.md

 # Looker Dashboard Backup Script

-These scripts are designed to perform a nightly backup of Looker dashboards from specific spaces in our Looker instance and push the data to a Git repository.
-They can be scheduled to run as a cron job.
+These scripts are designed to perform a backup of Looker dashboards from specific spaces in our Looker instance and push the data to a Git repository.
+They are currently scheduled to run as a nightly cron job in both dev and prod instances.

 ## Prerequisites